andrew/ultimate-awesome/README.md

 - [awesome-genshin-impact](https://github.com/117503445/awesome-genshin-impact) - A curated list of awesome genshin impact project.
 - [awesome](https://github.com/94v1c8/awesome) - A curated list of my GitHub stars!.
 - [awesome-devasc](https://github.com/a60814billy/awesome-devasc) - Resources for study DevNet Associate certification.
-- [awesome-laravel4](https://github.com/AaronLaw/awesome-laravel4) - A list of awesome Laravel 4 packages, utilities and resources.
 - [awesome-ai-usecases](https://github.com/abctechlabs/awesome-ai-usecases) - A curated list of amazingly awesome AI ideas and use cases.
 You can use this to get new ideas and share existing ones.
 - [awesome-artificial-intelligence](https://github.com/abctechlabs/awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.
 - [awesome-chatgpt](https://github.com/abctechlabs/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI.